Request for Applications (RFA)

 - Lobbying or electioneering

-- Reimbursements for costs currently covered by another contract
+- Reimbursements for costs covered by another contract

 - Religious activities